daanzu/deepspeech-websocket-server/README.md

 # DeepSpeech WebSocket Server

-This is a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) server for Mozilla's [DeepSpeech](https://github.com/mozilla/DeepSpeech), to allow easy real-time speech recognition, using a separate client & server that can be run in different environments, either locally or remotely.
+This is a [WebSocket](https://en.wikipedia.org/wiki/WebSocket) server (& client) for Mozilla's [DeepSpeech](https://github.com/mozilla/DeepSpeech), to allow easy real-time speech recognition, using a separate client & server that can be run in different environments, either locally or remotely.

+Work in progress.
+Developed to quickly test new DeepSpeech models running DeepSpeech in [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) using microphone input from host Windows.

 ## Features

 * Server
     - Streams raw audio data from client via WebSocket
     - Streaming inference via DeepSpeech v0.2+
+    - Single-user (issues with concurrent streams)
 * Client
-    - Streams raw audio data from microphone via WebSocket
+    - Streams raw audio data from microphone to server via WebSocket
     - Voice activity detection (VAD) to ignore noise and segment microphone input into separate utterances

 ## Installation